4 highly effective treatments for Sensitive Teeth

 Whatever treatment you decide on to treat your tooth sensitivity, it is important to ensure you take care of your teeth to prevent further enamel erosion and avoid recurrence of tooth sensitivity.
 If your diet is full of acidic and sugary foods (e.g. citrus fruits or chocolate) or drinks (e.g. soft drinks), consider cutting back, as this is a major contributor to enamel erosion.
 You should also ensure you maintain a good oral healthcare routine, brushing twice a day and flossing, with regular dental check-ups with your dentist.

-If you’re concerned about tooth sensitivity or tooth pain, always visit your dentist to ensure you receive tailored advice and find the right treatment for you.
+If you’re concerned about tooth sensitivity or tooth pain, contact City Bridge Dental to ensure you receive tailored advice and find the right treatment for you.